By the end of this section, you’ll know how to:

-When you create pages on your blog, they’ll will appear as tabs or links in a menu somewhere on your blog, depending on your theme.
+When you create pages on your blog, they’ll appear as tabs or links in a menu somewhere on your blog, depending on your theme.
 If you have a theme that supports the custom menu feature, you can customize a navigation menu on your blog, which lets you do cool stuff, including:

-- Change the order of your pages.
+- Change the order of (or delete) your pages.

 - Nest pages under “parent” pages to create sub-menus.

 (The ability to create custom menus is especially useful if you’re creating a website rather than a blog.)

 To create a custom menu, head on over to Appearance >> Menus in your dashboard.
 If this is the first time you’re diving into the world of menus, you’ll want to click on “create a new menu” at the top.
 Type in a name for your custom menu next to Menu Name — only you will see this — and click Create Menu.